 - NEST Admit card print out.

-Candidates can check their NEST 2019 Results from June 18, 2019 onwards.
+Candidates can check their NEST 2020 Results from June 18, 2020 onwards.
 To check the result an aspirant needs to visit the official website.
-Merit list will be prepared on the basis of the general section and the best of three scores from the core subjects.
+The merit list will be prepared based on the general section and the best of three scores from the core subjects.
 Aspirants are advised to attempt all questions for better results.
-The stepwise process of obtaining NEST 2019 result:
+The stepwise process of obtaining NEST 2020 result: